-Restoration is a church that is designed for people who feel like they don't fit in at church.
+Restoration is a church that is designed to make disciples, gather together, and get equipped.
 We exist to glorify God by making disciples together.
 We are different than a lot of churches.
 Instead of a large building and a lot of programming, we keep it simple.
 Our church meets in coffeehouses, bars, parks, and homes to keep cost low and maximize our ability to connect people with God and each other.
 For an understanding of simple church, we recommend reading Simple/House Church Revolution by Roger Thoman.
 Download it free here.

 At Restoration, we believe that people matter more than programs.
 We don't offer a lot of activities to keep you busy; we offer relationships to make you whole.
 Have you ever gone to a church with good music and good teaching but where no one would notice if you were gone?
 We don't let that happen, because we have a lot of small groups rather than one large one (though we sometimes get everyone together for special times of worship, teaching, and prayer).
 It is hard to be forgotten when everybody knows your name.

 You may be searching for meaning or for help in the midst of some crisis.
 You may be searching for answers or just for meaningful relationships.
 Either way, you might find what you are looking for here.

 Fundamental to our church's method is the belief that everyone can make disciples.
 In a recent blog post, Pastor Dan wrote about what kind of church we are.
 He described us as a multiplying church.
 We make disciples who make disciples.
 This means everyone has a role to play in Jesus' restoration of the world.
 We all make disciples as we become disciples.
 We teach you how.

 Discipleship groups of 2-3 people meeting together to abide in Christ together through prayer, Scripture, and fellowship are the critical nucleus of our church.
 Every disciple makes disciples.
 Our church grows at the cellular level through discipleship.